Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "I mean," Daar fretted, "I ain’t without *sympathy.* It’s more... how are we s’posed ‘ta rehabilitate their people with all the other shit we’ve got goin’ on?
 Is the cost worth the reward?"

 "Between them and the E-Skurel-Ir, taking care of the Hunters’ and Hierarchy’s victims is promising to bog us down."
 Steve Davies rubbed his jaw awkwardly.
 It was probably late at night in London, and he had a day’s worth of cares and stubble showing on his face.
 "Which could be deliberate.
-If the enemy are banking on our soft hearts to drain resources away from the actual fight…"
+If the enemy are banking on our soft hearts to drain resources away from the actual fight..."

 Chambliss nodded grimly.
 "This sounds like the job for NGOs.
 Much as I’m not generally a fan, what they really need are missionaries.
 I don’t think us, here, leaders of government and so forth have the means."

 "There’s only so much charity we can call on," Winton said.
 "So much of it is already going to tending our own wounds.
-Franklin, Chicago, San Diego…Those are immediate and dear to people’s hearts.
+Franklin, Chicago, San Diego...
+Those are immediate and dear to people’s hearts.
 I don’t know if there’s enough goodwill left over for traumatized ETs."

 "You might be surprised," Davies replied.
 "But in any case, how do we even *fix* something like this?
 Even if we wanted to?
 How do you teach an elder race how to live again?"

 "I don’t think you really do," Daar grumbled.
 "I think really, what we gotta ask is how do we gently keep them out of the way?
 Balls, I’d do it myself but firstly, I ain’t got the time, and secondly, their stink gives me th’ *worstest* headaches."

-"Maybe we should put them in touch with the E-Skurel-Ir…" Winton mused.
+"Maybe we should put them in touch with the E-Skurel-Ir..."
+Winton mused.

 Daar tilted his head curiously.
 "Y’think that’ll help?